merbanan/rtl_433_tests/tests/TFA-Marbella-30.3238.06/README.md

 (Bitbench notation)

 PRE:    Preamble 0x55 + 0
-ID:     ID of to indicate TFA Marbella ?
+ID:     ID for device TFA Marbella?
 (Static even afer a reset)
-SERIAL: Serial of the devices: Is printed on the device, se picture below
+SERIAL: Serial of the devices: Printed on the device, se picture below
 Z0:     unknown (always zero)
 CTR:    3 bits counter, +1 for each transmission
 TEMP:   The temperature in 2 bytes.
 Temp in degree celsius is TEMP * 0,0125 - 40,0625